 - Adjust each accounting page of the Tax return for self-assessed taxes reports to zero which accounting day is after the starting day of the accounting in Procountor.
 The accounting balance which accounting day is before starting to use Procountor for accounting will be reset in phase 3.

 2. Checking account balances

 - Check which accounts have a balance other than zero in Procountor.
-You will quickly see which accounts have a positive or negative balance from Accounting > Reconciliation tools > Account verification report.
+You will quickly see which accounts have a positive or negative balance from Accounting > Reconciliation tools > Account inspection report.
 Refresh the reporting database before running this report.

 - The report must be executed up to the actual date of Procountor’s adoption.
 Please remember to set the starting date far enough back to see all the entries that have been made in Procountor.

 - Export the figures on the left-hand side of the accounting Accounts and transactions report such as PDF or HTML by clicking on In printable form > All accounts.

 - The information will then be entered on the journal receipt from this output file.
 The new journal receipt is created at Accounting > New journal receipt.